-Ayes: Members Crosby, Dombrowski, O'Brien, Ruehle, and Chairman Martin Nays: None Motion Passed.
+Ayes: Members Crosby, Dombrowski, O'Brien, Ruehle, and Chairman Martin

+Nays: None Motion Passed.
 IV.
 PUBLIC HEARING - APPLICATION #18-02 - APPLICATION FOR PLANNED DEVELOPMENT TO CONSTRUCT A FIVE-STORY MIXED USE BUILDING WITH RESIDENTIAL AND COMMERCIAL USES AT 7601-7613 LAKE STREET, 7617-7621 LAKE STREET, AND 423 ASHLAND AVENUE.

 Chairman Martin explained the process that would be followed to conduct the public hearing.
-Assistant Village Administrator Scheiner read the admonition and swore in all parties wishing to speak.
+All who wished to address the Development Review Board regarding application #18-02 parties wishing to address the Development Review Board were sworn in.

 Eric Christman, Sedgewick Developers, presented the development plan for the southwest corner of Lake Street and Lathrop Avenue.
 He stated that the parcels are currently zoned C-3 Central Commercial and that the area along Lake Street is commercial with residential uses.
-He said the proposed development site consists of three parcels of land over 36,400 square feet or about 3⁄4 of an acre.
+He said the proposed development site consists of three parcels of land over 36,400 square feet or about 34 of an acre.
 He reviewed the existing landscaping that they plan to keep the same but and noted that they plan to remove one tree along Ashland Avenue.
 Mr. Christman said the site will feature two residential entrances along Lake Street leading to four private elevators with direct access to the units.
 He noted that they will provide two vehicle entrances to reduce congestion.
 One entrance will be located along Ashland Avenue and the other will be located along Lathrop Avenue for retail tenants and some residents.
 He reviewed the location of the entrances on the site plan.
 Mr. Christman stated that they have moved the property back off the property line to improve site lines for pedestrian traffic and extending the sidewalk by four to five inside the property line.
 He said they will have an outdoor promenade for pedestrian traffic.
 The development will be about 207 lineal feet long on Lake Street and 100 lineal feet long on Lathrop Avenue.